christianhicks/christianhicks/README.md

 - 👋 Hi, I’m @christianhicks.
-- 👀 My current position with Dexcom is Data Scientist II in the New Markets R&D department.
+- 👀 My current position with Dexcom is Senior Data Scientist in the New Markets R&D department.
 - 🌱 My educational background is in kinesiology and epidemiology.
 - 💞️ I’m passionate for providing insights from data to progress knowledge of human health and improve the lives of populations.
 - 📫 I can be reached at christian.hicks@dexcom.com, and Dexcom employees can find me on Outlook, Slack, or Microsoft Teams.